20dec/get_page_sourcecode/README.md

-simple code to get source code of any website in console
+Simple code to get source code of any website in console

 Upload run.js to your vps